ninedotnine/danso.ca/blog/force_pushing_git.md

 #### Reading from stdin

-Bash hooks are not intended to run interactively.
+Git hooks are not intended to run interactively.
 This is a problem if you are trying to write a confirmation ("are you sure?") program.

 To circumvent this, read directly from `/dev/tty`.